FDA declines to regulate CBD; calls on Congress for fix

 CBD often comes from a cannabis plant known as hemp, which is defined by the U.S. government as having less than 0.3% THC, the compound that causes marijuana’s mind-altering effect.
 CBD doesn’t cause that high, but fans of the products claim benefits including relief for pain and anxiety.

+The FDA’s action comes after repeated calls from lawmakers, advocates and consumer groups for CBD to be allowed in foods and supplements.

 The agency also denied three petitions from advocacy groups that had asked the agency to allow products that contain the hemp ingredient to to be marketed as dietary supplements.

-“The use of CBD raises various safety concerns, especially with long-term use,” the statement said, adding that the FDA’s current regulatory structure provides limited tools for managing risks associated with CBD products.

-The move comes after repeated calls from lawmakers, advocates and consumer groups for CBD to be allowed in foods and supplements.
+Steve Mister, chief of the Council for Responsible Nutrition, a trade group for the supplement industry and one of the petitioners, expressed dismay at the denial and said FDA was “kicking the can down the road while ignoring the realities of the marketplace” by referring the issue to Congress.

+“FDA has repeatedly disregarded evidence demonstrating safety that is relevant to CBD at the levels commonly used in supplements and continues to rely heavily on safety concerns related to high dosage Epidiolex to support the agency’s inaction,” Mister said in a statement.

-The FDA has sent warning letters to some companies making health claims for CBD.
-The agency will continue to take action against CBD and other cannabis products to protect the public, Thursday’s statement said.
+The FDA will continue to take action against CBD and other cannabis products to protect the public, Thursday’s statement said.
+The agency has sent warning letters to some companies making health claims for CBD.

 Marijuana itself remains illegal at the federal level in the U.S., although it has been allowed for medical and recreational use in many states, including use in pot-laced food and drinks.